Generic name: EXENATIDE 2mg in 0.65mL

 The information at Drugs.com is not a substitute for medical advice.
-ALWAYS consult your doctor or pharmacist.
+Always consult your doctor or pharmacist.

-BYDUREON must be injected immediately after the dose is prepared.
-BYDUREON is administered as a subcutaneous (SC) injection in the abdomen, thigh, or upper arm region.
+- Administer BYDUREON immediately after the dose is prepared as a subcutaneous injection in the abdomen, thigh, or upper arm region.
 Advise patients to use a different injection site each week when injecting in the same region.